What Is Compound Interest: Making Money (or Debt) Grow

 Compound Interest and Credit Card Debt

 Compound interest can be an incredibly effective way to make your money grow.
-But compound interest can also have devastating effects on credit card debt, making it much harder to pay down a high balance.
+But it can also have devastating effects on credit card debt, making it much harder to pay down a high balance.

 Most credit card companies charge you compound interest – in other words, they charge you interest on your interest charges.